 Through public engagements, Roxon continues to be an advocate for people with disabilities and raise awareness of the opportunities available to them.
 She’s a surefire

 Our next athlete who was diagnosed with Amniotic Band Syndrome affecting their upper body is Alex Hurlburt.
 Alex stands in at 6 foot 3 feet (192 cm) tall and 232 pounds (105.23 kg) and is a baseball and football player.
 However, he’s currently focused on football and that’s where you’re sure to hear his name for years to come.

 You’ll see Alex Hurlburt playing in the NCAA Division I Football Championship Subdivision (FCS).
 He’ll suit up for the Montana Grizzlies whom play in the Big Sky Conference.
 And he’ll play the Linebacker position.
 While Alex plays on the University of Montana’s football team, he’ll also be starting his freshman year (known as first year in 🇨🇦) in the classroom studying Business Administration.

-Your sure to hear more about Alex, not only for his linebacking prowess, but for doing so with a unique body.
+You’re sure to hear more about Alex, not only for his linebacking prowess but for doing so with a unique body.
 Born with Amniotic Band Syndrome, Alex has dominated a number of sports on his way to being a prolific high school (so far) athlete in the United States.